 What is Freedom of Information (FOI)

-The Freedom of Information Act 1982 (Vic) (FOI Act) gives you the right to access documents held by state and local government in Victoria.
+The Freedom of Information Act 1982 (Vic) (FOI Act) gives you the right to request access to documents held by state and local government in Victoria.
 In particular, you may seek access to documents held by the Greater Shepparton City Council.
-Council is subject to the FOI Act and responds to FOI requests in accordance with the requirements and timelines found in that Act.
+Council is subject to the FOI Act and responds to FOI requests in accordance with the requirements of the Act.

 The FOI Act has four basic principles: